 Note that a drawback with alcohol stoves is that they need a wind shelter outdoors because their flame is not strong.

 Another stove option is solid fuel tablets such as Esbit.
 They are useful in an emergency, and with the same advantage of alcohol that you know exactly how much fuel you have.
-But you need a pot stand and something to burn the tablets on, and the only source of the tablets I am aware of in NZ are the Bivouac shops in the four main cities, though you might get them at hunting and fishing stores.
+But you need a pot stand and something to burn the tablets on, and sources of the tablets can be hard to find.
+The Bivouac shops in the four main cities have them, and you may find them in hunting and fishing stores in smaller centres.
 And finally amongst alternatives to gas stoves are wood chip burners.
 A bit heavy and bulky perhaps but you don’t need to carry fuel (though remember that New Zealand bush is not described as rain forest for nothing, so you could struggle to find dry wood).
 You can make wood chip burners yourself too.

 Lightweight Pots – You Heard it Here First!